Duracell Logo

 Bethel, Connecticut, U.S.

-Duracell is a trademark of a company that manufactures electrochemical cells, accumulators, and batteries.
-The company was founded in 1930; the official registration time is 1964 – a place of appearance – Bethel’s city (USA).
-The first owners are Samuel Ruben and Philip Mallory; the current one is Berkshire Hathaway.
+Duracell is a company trademark that manufactures electrochemical cells, batteries, and accumulators.
+The company was founded in 1930, with the time of official registration being 1964, and it originated in Bethel, Connecticut, USA.
+The first owners were Samuel Ruben and Philip Mallory; the current owner is Berkshire Hathaway.

 Meaning and History